 Tech support scam ‘payback’.
 The Federal Trade Commission is mailing refund checks totaling more than $668,000 to victims of a tech support scam.
 Big Dog Solutions LLC (aka Help Desk National and Help Desk Global) lost its bark in the settlement with the FTC and Florida Attorney General: It’s been banned from marketing or providing tech support products or services in the future.
 Consumers who have questions about the refunds can call Rust Consulting at 877-309-1959.

-Unsolicited Message Class Action Lawsuit Investigation; Have You Been Affected by Ringless Voicemail, Prerecorded Messages, or Unsolicited Text Messages?
-If you have received either a ringless voicemail, prerecorded message or unsolicited text message on your cellular telephone you may have a claim against the caller under the Telephone Consumer Protection Act (“TCPA”).
-Accordingly, an investigation Read More
+ATTORNEY ADVERTISING Eisenband Law, P.A.Michael EisenbandLicensed in FloridaOffice Location: Fort Lauderdale, FL Unsolicited Message Class Action Lawsuit Investigation; Have You Been Affected by Ringless Voicemail, Prerecorded Messages, or Unsolicited Text Messages?
+If you have received either a ringless voicemail, prerecorded message or unsolicited text message from businesses such as Car Dealerships, and Real Estate Companies, Read More

 Checkers and Rally’s Data Breach Recently, Checkers Drive-In Restaurants has disclosed a data breach which affected many of its customers throughout its 102 Checkers and Rally’s locations across the country.
 The restaurant chain has admitted defeat, apologized, and has also engaged numerous data security experts and to help investigate the incident.
 The Checkers data breach Read More